josepdecid/FaceGen/README.md

 ## Generate new samples from a pre-trained model

+There are 4 different pre-trained models in this [MEGA folder](https://mega.nz/#F!bNVDGIoD!y2Bcy0BKfkwkR3KqdHxi7A).

 To generate new samples, we can use the same script, just indicating the pre-trained model path and the number of samples to generate using the `--generate` flag.